-Visit the Student Housing Service website for access to exclusive off-campus rental listings (both private and shared) and the new Roommate Finder service.
+Visit the Student Housing Service website for access to exclusive off-campus rental listings (both private and shared) and the Roommate Finder service.
 You will also find valuable information on budgeting, inspection checklists, and tenant rights.
 One-on-one assistance is available by appointment.

-Student Family Housing www.studentfamilyhousing.utoronto.ca 416-978-8049
+Student Family Housing www.studentfamilyhousing.utoronto.ca 416-978-8049 to student families.

-35 Charles Street West, Front Office Student family housing is available in 710 apartments on the St. George campus.
-Priority for these unfurnished apartments is given to student families.
 The term "family" refers to students residing with their dependent children and to childless couples in a permanent relationship.
 The waiting period ranges from one to 2 years, depending on the type of accommodation requested.
 It is advisable to apply as soon as you are seriously considering attending the University.